sanukag/ai-maintenance-assistant/docs/grounded-answers.md

 7. maps valid citations back to document metadata, the exact evidence excerpt and available page, heading or line locations.

+Vector search always filters the joined document record to `current`.
+A superseded or archived manual therefore cannot be selected even when its exact document identifier is supplied.

 The OpenAI implementation uses the Responses API with a Pydantic structured output schema.
 The default answer model is `gpt-5.6-terra`, selected as the current balance between intelligence and cost.
 The model is configurable so a